Small form factor PC: Types

-Cubic / Shoebox
+Cubic (shoebox)

-A more modern cubic SFF PC, displaying an MSI RTX 4080S.

 Many SFF computers have a cubic shape.
-Smaller models are typically sold as barebones units, including a case, motherboard, and power supply designed to fit together.
+Smaller models are typically sold as barebone computers, including a case, motherboard, and power supply designed to fit together.
 The motherboard lies flat against the base of the case.
 Upgrade options may be limited by the non-standard motherboards, cramped interior space, and power and airflow concerns.
 The Power Mac G4 Cube, released in 2000, and the Shuttle XPC are good examples of this design.
-MSI and Asus produce similar designs.
+Micro-Star International (MSI) and Asus produce similar designs.
 The Xi3 Modular Computer is an example of a cube computer with a little more upgrade possibilities.

 Shuttle has adapted several of its XPC models (some 5-series and most later) to alternately accept mini-ITX motherboards.
 The base of the XPC is provided with mounting points which accommodate both "Shuttle form factor" (ShFF) and mini-ITX motherboards.
 In order to accommodate mini-ITX motherboards, two of the ShFF mounting points are simply relocated (the remaining mini-ITX mounting points are in common with the remaining ShFF mounting points).
-A "standard" ShFF motherboard is 20.6 cm (8 1/8″) wide by 27.3 cm (10 3/4″) deep, with the I/O shield and the two PCI slots being located in common with mini-ITX motherboards.
+A "standard" ShFF motherboard is 20.6 cm wide by 27.3 cm deep, with the I/O shield and the two PCI slots being located in common with mini-ITX motherboards.
 Most ShFF systems utilize Shuttle's proprietary heat pipe (liquid cooling) system, "Integrated Cooling Engine" (ICE), for the processor, although several also feature heat pipe cooling for the voltage regulator and/or the chip set (Northbridge).
 When an ShFF system is upgraded to a mini-ITX motherboard, an Intel or compatible processor fan must replace the ICE cooler.
 The ShFF's ICE computer fan is so designed that it may be repurposed as a case fan when the case is upgraded to mini-ITX use.
 When so upgraded, the repurposed fan would be connected to the motherboard's case fan connector (3-pin) while the new CPU fan would be connected to the motherboard's CPU fan connector (4-pin).

-AOpen Inc. produced a stackable S120 case, allowing the user to stack up to four components vertically or horizontally.
+AOpen produced a stackable S120 case, allowing the user to stack up to four components vertically or horizontally.
 These layers can be for add-on cards, optical drives, and hard drives, using either internal power supplies or external AC adapter power sources.
 After the S120, AOpen made more small form factor cases for systems with Micro ATX and Mini-ITX.